-College basketball’s preseason tournaments trade Maui for Asheville, Bahamas for Sioux Falls
+The college basketball schedule is a bit of a mess as teams scramble to fill dates

 “We’re here to announce the Bad Boy Mowers Crossover Classic in Sioux Falls, South Dakota,” began Steve Young, the president of Sanford Sports, event overseer.
 The Pentagon, home of the Sioux Falls SkyForce of the NBA G League, opened in 2013 and, he said, “The leadership that dreamed up the Pentagon had things like this in mind.”
 He presented the tournament a balm: “We know these are tough times.
 And we know people are starved for some relief from some of the things that have been going on.”

-They’ll have fans but don’t know how many just yet.
-They’ll dole masks to the maskless.
-Organization vice president Jesse Smith said it will “look a little like the (NBA) bubble in Orlando with the plexiglass, and the spacing.”
+They will have fans but don’t know how many just yet.
+They will dole masks to the maskless.
+Organization vice president Jesse Smith said it will “look a little like the [NBA] bubble [near] Orlando with the plexiglass and the spacing.”
 And in a beaming signal of the times, their news conference starred a doctor, Jeremy Cauwels.

-Cauwels, chief medical officer for the Sanford Health Plan in Sioux Falls, did undergraduate at Northern Iowa, medical school at Iowa and residency in Kansas City, so has been around some basketball.
+Cauwels, chief medical officer for the Sanford Health Plan in Sioux Falls, did undergraduate at Northern Iowa, medical school at Iowa and residency in Kansas City, Kan., so he has been around some basketball.
 “One of the other jobs I’ve picked up over time,” he said Wednesday, “is working with this NCAA, talking about a safe return to sports.”

 He spoke of the NCAA’s three tiers of a bubble: players and staff, those who bring things to the players and staff, and building workers.
-“I think the most difficult part is going to be happening before (the teams) get here, and that is, to make sure your team stays intact,” he said, soon adding, “When they get here, the plan is to drive them from whatever vehicle they came in to the testing area.”
+“I think the most difficult part is going to be happening before [the teams] get here, and that is to make sure your team stays intact,” he said, soon adding, “When they get here, the plan is to drive them from whatever vehicle they came in to the testing area.”

 “A lot of these MTEs” — multi-team events — “are falling apart, frankly,” Smith said, “because they don’t have a Dr. Cauwels on their team,” thereby opening a whole new vein of American discourse among events: doctor pride.

 In Asheville, they’re meeting about Maui, the eight-team event with North Carolina, Davidson, Alabama, Indiana, Providence, Stanford, Texas and UNLV.
 All remain inbound as of five minutes ago.
-“At this point,” said Chris Corl, the general manager of the Harrah’s Cherokee Center, “we’re a hundred percent full force in ‘go’ mode.”
+“At this point,” said Chris Corl, general manager of Harrah’s Cherokee Center, “we’re a hundred percent full force in ‘go’ mode.”

 They’ve lost much else.
 They’ve lost “somewhere in the neighborhood of $4 million in revenue” and, Corl said, “I don’t know how many events at this point.”
 They’ve got companies canceling for events in 2022 and 2023, getting deposits returned because they fear going out of business.
 At times through the hard months they’ve deployed their facility as a coronavirus testing center, as a place to feed the homeless.